VRPirates/adb-package-migrator/README.md

 This script lists all installed packages for a specified user profile on an Android device and installs those packages for another user profile.
 It utilizes ADB commands to achieve this.

-## Acknowledgements
-Thanks to [u/Fenopy](https://www.reddit.com/user/Fenopy/), a Reddit user, for the inspiration to create this script.

 ## Prerequisites

 - Python 3.x